DesktopGooseUnofficial/launcher-backend/README.md

 # launcher-backend

-Welcome to the backend for ResourceHubLauncher!
-Unfortunately, you won't find much here.
+welcome to the backend for resourcehublauncher!

+unfortunately, you won't find much here.

-If you're looking for the source code for the Launcher itself, please see [this GitHub repo](https://github.com/DesktopGooseUnofficial/launcher).
+if you're looking for the source code for the launcher itself, please see [this github repo](https://github.com/DesktopGooseUnofficial/launcher).